sankeerthana14/IR-Sentiment-Analysis/README.md

 # IR-Sentiment-Analysis
-Playground for Sentiment Classification and Analysis
+Playground for Sentiment Classification and Analysis.

+IN thi sproject we try